Leo-Adventure/Leo-Adventure/README.md

 🔭 currently working on updating the resource and code I have learned and implemented in class.

-🌱 currently learning Deep Learning, Computer Vision, Machine Learning, Operating System...
+🌱 currently learning Machine Learning, Deep Learning, Computer Vision, and Operating System...

 ⚡ Always looking forward to new things!